Beneficial Bacteria for Plants: See How They Support Them

 Plants live in complex environments where they interact with many harmful organisms like herbaceous insects and pathogens.
 There are some goods in the world as well.
 For plants, this statement becomes true when we talk about their interaction with bacteria.
 When you hear the word bacteria, I am sure that a negative image is formed in your brain.
 Let us tarnish it by describing to you about Beneficial Bacteria for Plants.

-Just like water has the role of hydration, Plant Bacteria also play some vital roles.
-Following are the roles of Plant bacteria in soil:
+Just like water has the role of hydration, Soil Bacteria also play some vital roles:

 - They supply nutrients to the plant.
 They break down and release organic matter which releases nutrients in the root zone.